Close

 An engine map is what controls the overall performance of the engine in a car, this is not related directly to power delivery but more to the max power availability.
 This functions by reducing fuel usage and also through the cars electronic control unit (ECU) adjusting the tuning settings such as air and fuel ratio or power delivery curves.

-When selecting an engine map typically you will want the one with the most performance as generally engine wear or fuel usage isn’t a concern.
-However, when it comes to endurance racing you may want to select an engine map with lower performance to decrease the fuel usage and extend your stint.
+• Fuel Saving – When it comes to endurance racing you may want to select an engine map with lower performance to decrease the fuel usage and extend your stint.

 ABS